 Sure you could buy your own Herbs de Provence at the grocery store but making your own mix lets you control the ingredients (like adding a little extra pretty lavender!)
 You also probably have most of the items to make it in your pantry anyway and it's a great way to save a few dollars.
 Plus you know that your mix is healthy without any preservatives!

 This recipe also happens to be vegan, vegetarian, keto, and low carb.

 What is Herbs de Provence?

 Herbs de Provence (or Herbes de Provence in France) is a blend of herbs that comes from the Provence region of southeastern France.
 It's a delightful blend of spices that elevate so many dishes including savory, marjoram, thyme, rosemary, tarragon, oregano, and lavender flowers.
+Some recipes include bay leaves or chervil.
 This blend of spices makes flavoring dishes like fish, chicken, potatoes, or vegetables super simple.

 Unlike a lot of spice blends, this one actually varies pretty widely from one version to another.
 While most modern commercially sold mixes in the US include lavender, not all mixes in France do.
 It's actually not historically part of the mix.
 Many Americans associate Provence with lavender fields (including me!) so it's thought it was added to appeal to Americans.
 Some blends include fennel seed and some do not.
 My blend includes lavender because I feel like it's the key flavor to this spice mix but it does not include fennel.

 Herbs de Provence is relatively new to the culinary world and became popular after Julia Child starting showcasing French cooking on tv in the 1970s.
 Her book the Art of French Cooking and the show, introduces this spice as well as French cooking to America.